Martinlacsamana/Martinlacsamana/README.md

 # 💫 About Me:
-I'm currently building @ Elavize - a startup aimed at connecting aspiring job seekers with mentors.<br><br>As well, I'm currently teaching myself system design and becoming AWS Certified!<br><br>In my (forced) free time, I enjoy wasting money on good food, typically with friends.
-I love weight lifting and learning how to cook without setting my kitchen on fire
+I'm currently building @ Elavize - a startup aimed at connecting aspiring job seekers with mentors.
+However, my passion for growth extends beyond Elavize.
+When I'm not working on the startup, I'm currently teaching myself system design and becoming AWS Certified!<br><br>In my (forced) free time, I enjoy wasting money on good food, typically with friends.
+I love weightlifting and learning how to cook without setting my kitchen on fire

 ## 🌐 Socials: